bbvch/Coronan/README.md

 ### IMPORTANT NOTE
 Co\[ro\]nan was written during the pandemic of the Corona Virus.
 The API (__[The About Corona Covid-19 API](https://about-corona.net/documentation) ist not available any longer) used for first version is no longer available.
 However an alternative was found.
-Unfortunately does not have the same data quality, but the application works again.
+Unfortunately does not have the same data quality, and retrieving data is much slower, becuase the API does not support timeline data, i.e. every data fpor specific date requires a GET.
+But at least the application works again.
+And the name didn't have to change.

 </details>